EmanuelHappy/youtube_hatespeech/README.md

 # Youtube Hate Speech

-This folder contains the data of my first research
+This repository contains the data and the analysis of my first research

 ## Folder structure
 - `./preprocess/` splits the sqlite to be easier to deal with it